Radical 5: Derived characters

-In the Unihan Database, 亀 (Japanese simplified form of 龜) falls under Radical 5 + 10 strokes, while other variants of 龜 (including Simplified Chinese 龟) fall under Radical 213 (龜 "turtle"), causing an inconsistency.
+In the Unihan database, 亀 (Japanese simplified form of 龜) falls under Radical 5 + 10 strokes, while other variants of 龜 (including Simplified Chinese 龟) fall under Radical 213 (龜 "turtle"), causing an inconsistency.
 However, in most Japanese dictionaries, 亀 is treated as a variant of Radical 213 (龜) and indexed Radical 213 + 0 strokes.

 Sinogram

-As an independent character it is a Jōyō kanji, or a kanji used in writing the Japanese language.
+As an independent character, it is a Jōyō kanji, or a kanji that is frequently used in writing the Japanese language.
 It is a secondary school kanji.
 It is also used in the Chinese language.

 It means "secondary" and is mainly used in compounds.